 Not too shabby for a card with a $0 annual fee.

-It features an introductory 0% APR on purchases and balance transfers for the first 12 months from account opening.
+It features an introductory 0% APR on purchases for the first 12 months from account opening.

-With no annual fee, this card has a lot to offer.
-Learn more about who the American Express® Blue Business Cash Card is good for.
+With a $0 annual fee, this card has a lot to offer.
+Learn more in our review of The Blue Business® Plus Credit Card from American Express.

-Here’s why: The Capital One® Spark® Classic for Business can help you earn cash back while building credit for your business.
+Here’s why: The Spark® Classic from Capital One® can help you earn cash back while building credit for your business.

 If you’re applying for your first business card and you don’t have strong credit (business or personal), you might have a difficult time qualifying for some of the best small-business credit cards on this list.

-But the Capital One® Spark® Classic for Business could help you get there, if you make your payments on time and keep your credit utilization rate low.
+But the Spark® Classic from Capital One® could help you get there, if you make your payments on time and keep your credit utilization rate low.

-There’s a $0 annual fee on this card.
-But you’ll earn 1% cash back and, most importantly, you’ll have an opportunity to build your business credit.
+There’s a $0 annual fee on this card, you’ll earn 1% cash back on all eligible purchases and, most importantly, you’ll have an opportunity to build your business credit.